thomasflorentin/mairiesamois/htdocs/wp-content/plugins/disable-gutenberg/readme.txt

 The default Gutenberg/Block styles are disabled by default when DG plugin is active.
 To enable/disable the styles, visit the plugin setting, "Enable Frontend".

+**Does this work with full site editing and block themes?**

+No, because block themes rely on blocks.
+[See Block themes article](https://wordpress.org/support/article/block-themes/) for more information.

 **Got a question?**

 Send any questions or feedback via my [contact form](https://plugin-planet.com/support/#contact)